-Anyone who knows something of the psychology of creativity, also knows that creative people suffer more severely from social pressures than 'adapted people' because they are more sensitive to them, because their creative drive is emotional in nature, not rational, and they have to rely upon them without the security of rational argument which makes them extra vulnerable to hostility from the environment.But finally, they quote Sting about the healing powers of the very music we create;
+Anyone who knows something of the psychology of creativity, also knows that creative people suffer more severely from social pressures than 'adapted people' because they are more sensitive to them, because their creative drive is emotional in nature, not rational, and they have to rely upon them without the security of rational argument which makes them extra vulnerable to hostility from the environment.But finally, here's legendary artist Sting says about the healing powers of the very music we create;

 If you play music with passion and love and honesty, then it will nourish your soul, heal your wounds and make your life worth living.
-Music is it's own reward. ~StingTo that I would add that music is not enough... we must find a spiritual connection to the master creator who gives us music and "in whom we live and move and have our being".
-In my life, God has turned my lows turn into depth of understanding... and to trusting that the lows are temporary.
+Music is it's own reward. ~StingTo that I would add that music is not enough.
+In my experience, to be fully whole creatives we need to find spiritual connection to the source of all creativity... "in whom we live and move and have our being".
+In my life, God has turned my lows into depths of understanding, and into trusting that the lows are temporary.

 "Weeping may endure through the night, but joy comes in the morning" Ps 30:5.When the emptiness get particularly deep, do as my wise, creative friend Terry Smith says ... "let God fill the hole".
 He writes on his poetry blog;